Bithot visits England during the Battle of Britain.

 "Red leader, red leader, I'm not going to make it.
 I can't move my bloody legs.
 Can you tell Alice that...
 Hello, red leader, can you hear me?"
 His radio remained silent.

 He could see the Kent fields getting closer as the aeroplane spiralled down.
 They seemed so small and far away before, like the little knitted squares on the bed quilts his mother made.
 He could see a tractor and some trailers parked across the middle of a field as if they had been abandoned.
-There was a girl walking along a lane beside the field.
-He noticed her stop as if she were looking up at him.
-He thought of his girlfriend Alice, wishing he had given her more attention before he left her that afternoon.
+A girl was walking along a lane beside the field.
+She stopped as if she were looking up at him.
+He thought of his girlfriend, Alice, wishing he had given her more attention before he left her that afternoon.

 He lost sight of the girl as the aeroplane revolved.
 The thick black smoke began to enter the cockpit and swirled around from the draught caused by the hole in the canopy.
 It was choking him and he began to cough violently.
 The flames were running up his legs, burning and scorching both material and flesh.
 Paralysed and having no feeling below his waist delayed the searing pain, but in seconds the flames became fierce and engulfed the cockpit as the Spitfire hurtled towards the ground.
 He felt as if he were being fried alive.
 He tried to scream out in agony, but no sounds left his mouth, and then he was gone.